MetalES/Project-Zelda/README.md

 - Hyrule Field BGM has it's own script rather then being a game manager function.
 - Fading audio implemented
 - Ported from 1.4.5 to 1.5 dev.
+- Title Screen is now on map
+- File Select : Corrected drawn object
+- Appearing chest is now a map function (see scripts/metadata/map)

 #0.22 - Feb 12th 2016
 - See Issues tracking.
 It is time to debug this thing.